sagemath/sagetrac-mirror/README.md

        tar zxvf sage-*.tar.gz

-1. cd into the Sage directory and type ./configure
+1. cd into the Sage directory and

        cd sage-*/

+1. Optionally, review the configuration options, which includes many optional packages:

+       ./configure --help

+1. type ./configure

        ./configure

+1. At the end of a successful ./configure run, you may see messages recommending to install extra system packages using your package manager.
+Only the most recent releases of your distribution will have all of these packages.
+If you choose to install the system packages, a re-run of ./configure will test whether the versions installed are usable for Sage; if they are, this will reduce the compilation time and disk space needed by Sage.

 1. Type make